 We ended our time in Namibia in the interior at Ongava Tented Camp.
 Here we saw much wildlife with the highlight being the white rhino.
 The 8.5 year drought has made it so they have to truck food in to keep the rhino’s from dying.
 Red’s photo’s of Namibia are here.
 Brad’s are here.

 After transiting for a night through Johannesburg we arrived in Botswana at African Bush Camps – Linyanti Bush Camp.
 Positioned along a marsh the wildlife was right at our doorstep, sometimes literally with the lions and elephants coming through camp at night.
 The massive herd of elephants and the two local young male lions were the highlight here.

 After Linyanti we moved by helicopter to African Bush Camps Khwai Tented Camp at the edge of the delta.
 Here the elephants and hippos came right into camp, sometimes even during the day!
 Here the highlights were the leopards and lions.
 Coming right up to and past our trucks they were an impressive sight!

 We ended our trip with a visit to Zimbabwe to see Victoria Falls.
 Such a very impressive feature of the planet!
 We end with a two night stay in the lovely 100+ year old Victoria Falls Hotel.
-The falls pictures are on the pages for Cape Town above.
+A few Zimbabwe photos here.